-I can't start to explain how much I love Russia .
+I can't start to explain how much I love Russia.
 It may be the cake-like cathedrals I'm entranced by, but if I'm being honest with myself, the food may be the biggest factor.
-Living with my own host family when I was living and volunteering in Russia which meant I got a front row seat to so many of my favorite Russian dishes, which made all the difference in my semester.
+Living with my own host family when I was volunteering in Russia which meant I got a front row seat to so many of my favorite Russian dishes, which made all the difference in my semester.
 I remember coming home and just talking with my host mom while she explained how to make bowls of soup, swirled with sour cream, or letting me try my hand at twirling around a ribbon of thin batter that would turn into stacks of blini.

 While all ILP volunteers get their meals covered three times a week, I was so glad that I was living with a host family who provided those meals.
 I not only came home to the US with a love for Russian cuisine and cooking, but had first-hand experience on how to make some of my now-favorite dishes.
-Now that I'm home back in the US, I can pull out these 100% authentic recipes when the weather turns, turn on the Soviet-Era cartoon my little host brother would watch, and tuck into to food that reminds of me of my time in Russia.
+Now that I'm home, I find myself pulling out these 100% authentic recipes when the weather turns, turn on the Soviet-Era cartoon my little host brother would watch, and tuck into to food that reminds of me of my time in Russia.

 - Borscht (Beet Soup)

 Borscht is one of the most well known Russian dishes — maybe the most famous if you ask anyone to tell you a bit about what they know about Russian dishes.
 Borsht is a beet soup that I get a mad craving for in the winter time because it brings me right back to the bone-chilling days in Moscow.
 I remember one particularly frigid day, I came home to a bowl of borscht and a whole container of smytana (more on that later).
 When I'd finished off three bowls and followed up with a request for tea, my host mom declared I was officially Russian.